A female researcher in a full body hazmat suit, face mask and gloves is working in a lab.

 It was invented over 100 years ago, and while it has saved millions of lives since, it has limitations.
 The BCG vaccine provides protection against the most severe forms of tuberculosis in children but offers variable and limited protection for adolescents and adults.

-And although tuberculosis is curable with a combination of antibiotics, until recently, the standard course of drugs took six to nine months to complete, and treatment for drug-resistant tuberculosis took up to two years with much lower chances of cure.
+And although tuberculosis is curable with a combination of antibiotics, the standard course of drugs takes between four and nine months to complete.
+Treatment for drug-resistant tuberculosis takes even longer (up to two years) with much lower chances of cure.

 New treatment options have become available in the last ten years to help reduce treatment lengths, remove toxic drugs from regimens and tackle the growing tide of multi-drug-resistant tuberculosis.
 However, access to these drugs in many of the most deeply affected countries is still challenging.

-So, despite being declared a global public health emergency 30 years ago, the world still faces high disease prevalence, increasing drug resistance and inadequate resources to limit further spread.
+So, despite being declared a global public health emergency more than 30 years ago, the world still faces high disease prevalence, increasing drug resistance and inadequate resources to limit further spread.

 The pace of tuberculosis innovation has not matched this need – with insufficient political interest and financial investment contributing to the slow progress of research and development.